EighteenZi/rocksdb_wiki/Rocksdb-Table-Format.md

 The offset array at the end of the filter block allows efficient mapping from a data block offset to the corresponding filter.

-#### `Stats` Meta Block
+#### `Properties` Meta Block

-This meta block contains a bunch of stats.
-The key is the name of the statistic.
-The value contains the statistic.
+This meta block contains a bunch of properties.
+The key is the name of the property.
+The value value the property.

 The stats block is formatted as follows:

-     [stats1]    (Each statistic is a key/value pair) [stats2]
+     [prop1]    (Each property is a key/value pair) [prop2]
      ...
-     [statsN]
+     [propN]

-Statistics are guaranteed to be sorted with no duplication.
+Properties are guaranteed to be sorted with no duplication.

-By default, each table provides the following statistics.
+By default, each table provides the following properties.

-     data size               // the total size of all data blocks. index size              // the size of the index block. raw key size            // the size of all keys before any processing. raw value size          // the size of all value before any processing. number of entries
+     data size               // the total size of all data blocks. index size              // the size of the index block. filter size              // the size of the filter block. raw key size            // the size of all keys before any processing. raw value size          // the size of all value before any processing. number of entries
      number of data blocks

-TODO(kailiu): Rocksdb also providers users the "callback" to collect their interested statistics about this table.
+Rocksdb also providers users the "callback" to collect their interested properties about this table.
+Please refer to `UserDefinedPropertiesCollector`.